Eddie Hobbs: Consumer and public advocacy

-In a controversial 2012 article in The Wall Street Journal, Hobbs described the Irish Government as a captive: "So while Time magazine and others eulogize the plucky leader of the Irish people, the truth is that Enda Kenny leads a Vichy government—captive externally to creditors that still insist on loading bank debt onto the sovereign, and internally to a tribe of insiders led by union godfathers in a deal that protects the government's own excessive pay and pensions while bankers lean over its shoulders to rewrite insolvency laws.
+In a 2012 article in The Wall Street Journal, Hobbs described the Irish Government as "a Vichy government—captive externally to creditors [...] and internally to a tribe of insiders led by union godfathers in a deal that protects the government's own excessive pay and pensions while bankers lean over its shoulders to rewrite insolvency laws.
 This isn't just crony capitalism.
 It's crony democracy".